-9. PREPARING APPLIANCE FOR INSTALLATION
+8. PREPARING APPLIANCE FOR INSTALLATION

 - 1. Remove the two screws to the side of the burner unit. - 2.
-Detach the burner unit from the hotbox by lifting clear.

-3. It is important that the grommet supplied in the loose parts pack is fitted to the hole in the rear of the hotbox.

-4. For concealed connection only: Pierce the grommet to allow the pipe to pass through it.
+Detach the burner unit from the hotbox by lifting clear. - 3.
+It is important that the grommet supplied in the loose parts pack is fitted to the hole in the rear of the hotbox. - 4.
+For concealed connection only: Pierce the grommet to allow the pipe to pass through it.
 The grommet should envelop the pipe.
 If the hole is larger than the pipe, seal it with tape.
 Do not pierce the grommet unless the supply pipe is to pass through it.

-5. The appliance is supplied with two fireback spacers.
-Do not fit the fireback spacers if the fire is to be installed into a precast or clay flue block system as in section 4.2.4.
+- 5. The appliance is supplied with two fireback spacers.
+Do not fit the fireback spacers if the fire is to be installed into a precast or clay flue block system as in section 3.10.3.
 These should extend backwards to ensure sufficient clearance from the back of the fireplace.
 Remove the label and retaining screws from the rear sides of the hotbox.
-Position the fireback spacers as shown in figure 9.
-Secure the fireback spacers using the screws removed previously, and the two supplied with the fire.

-6. This appliance is supplied with a flue restrictor for use where the flue draught is excessive.
-The restrictor must NOT be fitted where a precast flue or a flue liner is used.

-For all other installations the restrictor should be fitted.
-There may however, be certain circumstances where fitting the restrictor causes the fire to fail the spillage test.
+Position the fireback spacers as shown in figure 10.
+Secure the fireback spacers using the screws removed previously, and the two supplied with the fire. - 6.
+This appliance is supplied with a flue restrictor for use where the flue draught is excessive.
+Generally we recommend the restrictor is NOT fitted where a precast flue, metal flue box or a flue liner is used, however, certain flues may work sufficiently to warrant its use.
+There may however, be circumstances where fitting the restrictor causes the fire to fail the spillage test.
 In such cases the restrictor will have to be removed.
 After removal conduct the spillage check again.